-The Government supports the recommendations of the Raising Their Voices report and it will work with artists and employers to raise and maintain safety standards across the sector for all art forms by creating a Centre for Arts and Entertainment Workplaces, supporting the development of codes of conduct and the provision of resources and support to build capacity, particularly in smaller organisations.
-Individuals and organisations receiving government funding will be required to adopt and adhere to these standards as a condition of funding.
+We support the recommendations of the Raising Their Voices report.
+We will work with artists and employers to raise and maintain safety standards across the sector for all art forms.
+We will create a Centre for Arts and Entertainment Workplaces that will develop codes of conduct and provide resources and support to build capacity within organisations.
+Individuals and organisations receiving government funding will be required to meet these standards.

-- Establish a Centre for Arts and Entertainment Workplaces, within the newly established Creative Australia, to provide advice on issues of pay, safety and welfare in the arts and entertainment sector, refer matters to the relevant authorities and develop codes of conduct and resources for the sector. - Introduce conditional funding that requires government-funded artistic and cultural ventures to adopt and adhere to minimum workplace safety standards, and meet legislated minimum employment standards. - Fully implement all fifty-five recommendations of the Respect@Work Report to better prevent and address workplace sexual harassment, including by: - expressly prohibiting sexual harassment in the Fair Work Act 2009 - introducing a positive duty in the Sex Discrimination Act 1984 that will require employers to take reasonable and proportionate measures to eliminate certain forms of unlawful sex discrimination, including sexual harassment, as far as possible, and
+- Establish a Centre for Arts and Entertainment Workplaces, within the newly established Creative Australia, to provide advice on issues of pay, safety and welfare in the arts and entertainment sector, refer matters to the relevant authorities and develop codes of conduct and resources for the sector. - Introduce conditional funding that requires government-funded artistic and cultural ventures to adopt and adhere to minimum workplace safety standards, and meet legislated minimum employment standards. - Fully implement all fifty-five recommendations of the Respect@Work Report to better prevent and address workplace sexual harassment, including by: - expressly prohibiting sexual harassment in the Fair Work Act 2009 - introducing a positive duty in the Sex Discrimination Act 1984 that will require employers to take reasonable and proportionate measures to eliminate certain forms of unlawful sex discrimination, including sexual harassment, as far as possible, and - increasing access to justice for those who experience workplace sexual harassment through the establishment of an additional pathway for workers to quickly deal with sexual harassment disputes before the Fair Work Commission, through improvements to representative actions

-- increasing access to justice for those who experience workplace sexual harassment through the establishment of an additional pathway for workers to quickly deal with sexual harassment disputes before the Fair Work Commission. through improvements to representative actions and cost protection provisions, and through the provision of \$32.0 million in the October 2022-23 Budget to fund working women's centres in every state and territory. - Implement regulations on managing psychosocial risks, including bullying and harassment, in the Commonwealth Work Health and Safety Regulations 2011 and work with other jurisdictions to strengthen existing work health and safety laws and guidance. - Provide funding for Support Act through the Centre for Arts and Entertainment Workplaces to provide mental health support to the music sector.
+- and cost protection provisions, and through the provision of \$32.0 million in the October 2022-23 Budget to fund working women's centres in every state and territory. - Implement regulations on managing psychosocial risks, including bullying and harassment, in the Commonwealth Work Health and Safety Regulations 2011 and work with other jurisdictions to strengthen existing work health and safety laws and guidance. - Provide funding for Support Act through the Centre for Arts and Entertainment Workplaces to provide mental health support to the music sector.